gilbarbara/colorizr/README.md

 ```

 **swatch(input: string, options?: SwatchOptions): Swatch**
-Generate a color swatch with ten shades, from lightest (50) to darkest (900).
+Generate a color swatch with eleven shades, from lightest (50) to darkest (950).

 ```typescript
 import { swatch } from 'colorizr';